 If you blog about blogging,freelancing, making money online, or other related topics you can join my group board, Fearless Bloggers.
 Just follow my profile, email me with your profile link and I will add you.
 You must pin one of the boards pins for every pin of yours that you save to the group board.

-It is more important to find groups that are engaged in actively pinning
+find groups that are engaged in active pinning

-…than it is to find groups that have thousands of collaborators but no one is sharing pins.
+This is more important than finding groups that have thousands of collaborators but no one is sharing pins.
 You want as many people to see your pins as possible, and to click through to your website.

 Going back to the Pinterest search bar, type in your niche and hit enter.
 To the right of the search bar, you will see a down arrow.
 In this menu, choose PEOPLE.